Author: Edward Bruno, MD, Christopher Fowler, DO, University of Arkansas for Medical Sciences, Little Rock, Arkansas

 Initial DVT symptoms may be subtle and nonspecific.
 Complaints include general leg pain or a cramping sensation, fullness in the calf, swelling, edema or tenderness on palpation.

-The differential diagnosis may include musculoskeletal strain or tear, cellulitis, superficial thrombophlebitis, venous insufficiency, lymphedema, or popiteal (BakerÕs) cyst.
-Signs of symptoms of the above diagnoses are therefore important to note as pertinent positive and negatives during your physical exam and documentation.
+The differential diagnosis may include musculoskeletal strain or tear, cellulitis, superficial thrombophlebitis, venous insufficiency, lymphedema, or popliteal (Baker’s) cyst.
+Signs or symptoms of the above diagnoses are therefore important to note as pertinent positive and negatives during your physical exam and documentation.

 Classic physical examination findings of DVT include unilateral swelling or edema of the extremity, tenderness to palpation, and a palpable venous “cord.”
 Homan’s sign is the classic sign of pain in the calf on passive dorsiflexion of the foot with the knee in extension.
 This test is neither sensitive nor specific in ruling in or ruling out DVT of the extremity.

 Your initial history and survey should include all the pertinent information to develop a differential and calculate a pretest probability.
 Risk factors may help estimate the risk of venous thromboembolism in patients and calculate a pretest probability.
-The Wells score is a clinical decision rule developed to assist in the determining the pretest probability of DVT as well as PE, and to help guide further diagnostic workup.
+The Wells score is a clinical decision rule developed to calculate the pretest probability of DVT as well as PE, and to help guide further diagnostic workup.
 Again, a high index of suspicion is warranted for patients with concerning history and physical exam findings

 Classic Presentation of Pulmonary Embolus

-The classic presentation of PE includes complaints of shortness of breath or chest pain.
-Additionally, syncope as well as vague complaints of general malaise or functional deterioration may be presenting features.
-While often vague, patients may describe a pleuritic component to the chest pain (hurts worse with deep breaths).
+The classic presentation of PE includes complaints of shortness of breath and/or chest pain.
+Additionally, syncope, as well as vague complaints of general malaise or functional deterioration, may be presenting features.
+While often vague, patients may describe a pleuritic component to the chest pain (i.e. hurts worse with deep breaths).
 Unilateral leg symptoms (DVT symptoms-see above) may be present, as well as signs of right sided heart failure (jugular venous distention, peripheral edema).
 The most common vital sign abnormality seen is tachycardia in the setting of normal pulse oxygenation.
 It is important to note that patients may have no respiratory complaints, making this diagnosis quite difficult to identify.

 A CXR is useful to rule out other diagnosis such as pneumothorax, congestive heart failure, pneumonia.
 Infrequently, CXR findings suggest the diagnosis of pulmonary embolism.
-Hampton’s hump (pulmonary infarct leading to pleural based wedge shaped area of infiltrate) or Westermark’s sign (unilateral lung oligemia) and/or unilateral atelectasis may trigger further workup.
+Hampton’s hump (pulmonary infarct leading to pleural based wedge shaped area of infiltrate), Westermark’s sign (unilateral lung oligemia) and/or unilateral atelectasis may trigger further workup.

 EKG findings are usually nonspecific.
 The most common EKG abnormality is sinus tachycardia, although other findings such as right bundle branch block or evidence of right heart strain (an S wave in lead I and Q and inverted T in lead III, the S1Q3T3 pattern) may be seen.

-The utility of a d-dimer directly relates to the pretest probability that the patient has a DVT or PE, as determined above by WellÕs criteria.
+The utility of a d-dimer directly relates to the pretest probability that the patient has a DVT or PE, as determined above by Wells criteria.

-Overall, as a test, a D-dimer generally has good sensitivity and negative predictive value, but poor specificity and positive predictive value.
-In a setting of a patient with a low pre-test probability, a negative d-dimer virtually rules out venous thromboembolism.
-The d-dimer should not be used in patients with moderate or high pre-test probability, as a negative d-dimer in those patients does not result in a posttest probability low enough to comfortably rule out VTE.
+Overall, D-dimer generally has good sensitivity and negative predictive value, but poor specificity and positive predictive value.
+In a setting of a patient with a low to moderate pretest probability, a negative d-dimer virtually rules out venous thromboembolism.
+The d-dimer should not be used in patients with a high pre-test probability, as a negative d-dimer in those patients does not result in a posttest probability low enough to comfortably rule out VTE.

 Venous duplex ultrasonography is currently the diagnostic test of choice in most centers for DVT.
-In the hand of a experienced sonographer, the sensitivity and specificity is approximately 95%.
+In the hand of an experienced sonographer, the sensitivity and specificity is approximately 95%.

 The classic finding on ultrasound for a positive study is the inability to fully compress the vein in the deep venous system of the leg.
 Other processes (such as a Baker cyst) can also be seen on ultrasound.